secsome/FA2sp/README.md

 ======================= Changes (2021-11-XX RELEASE 1.2.2) ==============================================================================================
 +) Now you can specify the display name of theaters
-+) Support for ExtraMixes, will be read before any other mixes *) ExtConfig : Stringtable tag has been removed, it will be forced to enable now *) Minor fixes
++) Support for ExtraMixes, will be read before any other mixes +) Support for OverlayDisplayLimit, the frame after this number won't be displayed in the TilesetBrowserView, up to 60 *) ExtConfig : Stringtable tag has been removed, it will be forced to enable now *) Minor fixes